nowitsabby/dark-rpg-nextjs/assets/srd/starships/upgrade.md

 ## Craftsmanship And Morale

 A ship runs on more than just plasma and adamantium.
-It also runs on the crew’s morale, their faith in their ship and those who command her.
+It also runs on the crew's morale, their faith in their ship and those who command her.
 Much of the morale level at any given time is determined by what the crew see around them—the ship itself.
 When they see their masters improving the ship with better Components, they feel more confident in their lot.
 An ancient cogitator, musty with old smells and covered with seals of numistic purity, lifts the spirits of the most downtrodden ratings.
 Alternatively, a rusting life sustainer dripping vitae-unguents lowers expectations of survival.

-To represent this, after a Component is installed the ship’s Morale is immediately modified based on the Craftsmanship Level as per Table Component Craftsmanship Modifiers.
-The modifier cannot reduce Morale to below half or take it to above the ship’s maximum level.
-This is not a permanent loss, and may be regained to the ship’s maximum.
+To represent this, after a Component is installed the ship's Morale is immediately modified based on the Craftsmanship Level as per Table Component Craftsmanship Modifiers.
+The modifier cannot reduce Morale to below half or take it to above the ship's maximum level.
+This is not a permanent loss, and may be regained to the ship's maximum.

 ## Component Craftsmanship Modifiers